mattj1/HaxeChartboost/README.md

 #### iOS

 WIP.
-Not working yet.
+- Can init with id/signature.
+- Can show an interstitial ad

 #### Android

-Not support yet.
+Not supported yet.

 ### Roadmap